LifeBogger presents the Full Story of a Brazilian Football Legend best known by the Nickname; “The Complete Package”.

 In 1994, he switched local allegiances and moved to Palmeiras, helping the club successfully defend its league championship that same year.

-After Barcelona’s unsuccessful Champion League campaign, Rivaldo was linked with a move away from Camp Nou to Milan in the year 2002.
-His marital issues was also a reason why he left Milan.
+After Barcelona’s unsuccessful Champions League campaign, Rivaldo was linked with a move away from Camp Nou to Milan in the year 2002.
+His marital issues were also a reason why he left Milan.

 On 22 July 2004, Rivaldo returned again to Europe, joining Olympiacos.
 He scored 43 goals in 81 games for Olympiacos.

-Rivaldo Childhood Story Plus Untold Biography Facts – What he is remembered for
+Rivaldo Biography – What he is remembered for:

-We strive for accuracy and fairness.
+We strive for accuracy and fairness while delivering the Biography of Classic Footballers.
 If you see something that doesn’t look right in this article, please place your comment or contact us!